-Several factors, such as whether you have a lease or loan on your vehicle and whether your insurance company encourages you to work with a preferred mechanic, influence how the process works, and can change how much control you have over how the car insurance check is spent.
+Several factors, such as whether you have a lease or loan on your vehicle and whether your insurance company encourages you to work with a preferred mechanic, influence how the process works and can change how much control you have over how the car insurance check is spent.

-Many car insurance companies encourage their customers to work with one of their preferred or "Direct Referral Program" auto body repair shops.
+Many car insurance companies encourage their customers to work with one of their preferred or Direct Referral Program auto body repair shops.
 You can usually choose whichever repair shop you like, but if you go with a preferred shop, your insurance company will likely pay the repair shop directly.
 In other words, you'll never receive an actual car insurance claim check; you'll only be responsible for paying your deductible to the mechanic.

 A common requirement in car leases and loans is that you must keep the car in good working order for the term of the agreement with the lease or loan company.
-If you have a lease or loan on your car, you probably have certain insurance requirements, and a common one is that your the company is named on your insurance policy.
+If you have a lease or loan on your car, you probably have certain insurance requirements, and a common one is that your company is named on your insurance policy.
 As a result, you may find that the claim check issued to you by your insurance company has both your name and the name of your loan company on it.

 If that's the case, you will need the finance company to sign off on the insurance check before you can cash it.
 The amount of oversight your loan company will want through the claims process can vary considerably, and it's essentially up to the loan company how much control it takes.

 But regardless of whether the loan company's name appears on the check, you're required by the terms of your lease or loan to keep your car in good condition, so it's best to repair your car according to the terms of your lease.
 Otherwise, you could be hit with a penalty at the end of your lease or even get your car repossessed.

-Regardless of whether it's because you ignored the issue and it worsened over time, or the malfunction was exacerbated during the course of an unprofessional repair, your car insurance company won't pay for additional damage.
-You'll be on the hook for any additional costs.
-Additionally, auto insurance companies won't repair things more than once and are wary of people committing fraud by submitting the same claim multiple times.
+Regardless of whether it's because you ignored the issue and it worsened over time or the malfunction was exacerbated during the course of an unprofessional repair, your car insurance company won't pay for additional damage.
+You'll be on the hook for any further costs.
+Additionally, auto insurance companies won't provide coverage to repair things more than once and are wary of people committing fraud by submitting the same claim multiple times.

 So if you experience the same issue again — like if your car is damaged by hail multiple times — your insurance company will investigate thoroughly to make sure you're not committing fraud.
-There's also a good chance it'll deny the car insurance claim if there's evidence that the damage was pre-existing, even if the damage was primarily due to a second incident.
+There's also a good chance it'll deny the car insurance claim if there's evidence that the damage was preexisting, even if the damage was primarily due to a second incident.

-For the most part, insurance laws in the United States are set at the state level — it's a big part of the reason why insurance rates vary so much state to state.
+For the most part, insurance laws in the United States are set at the state level — it's a big part of the reason insurance rates vary so much state to state.
 So there may be specific requirements for how you and your insurance company deal with insurance payouts.